neutralinojs/roadmap/README.md

 ## Configuration

 - Transparency setting `transparency: bool` in the window configuration section (Developers can control the opacity level with CSS opacity settings).

+## Documentation

+- Application distribution guidelines with the [Neutralinojs build scripts community project](https://github.com/hschneider/neutralino-build-scripts), see [this reference](https://github.com/neutralinojs/neutralinojs/issues/1152#issuecomment-1859653388).
+- A page with Neutralinojs community tools, learning resources, and templates.
+- Update the sample apps page with new community apps.

 ## Archived roadmaps